sarah-ravioli/bayes2025homework/bayes2025homework1.md

 3. Push to GitHub or submit a pull request.

+If you submit on Canvas, follow steps 1-2, then compress your folder and upload it via the assignment.

-If you're auditig you don't have to submit your homework, but I still recommend it.
+If you're auditing you don't have to submit your homework, but I still highly recommend doing it (it will test your skills in the course and make it easier for you to enjoy the homework review in class each week).
+You're welcome to submit your homework to me if you are auditing the course.